AsahiLinux/docs/Glossary.md

 * **IOKit**: I/O Kit is Apple's device driver framework for XNU (Apple's operating system kernel).
 * **IPI**: Inter-processor interupt.
 An interrupt used by one processor to interrupt another.
 * **iSC**: iBoot System Container.
 A disk partition (usually first on the internal SSD) containing the system wide boot data.
 (See [[SW:Storage]])
+* **ISP**: Image Signal Processor.
+Webcam on M-series laptops.
+Denotes the entire camera unit, from sensors to strobe to the coprocessor.

 ### J
 * **JTAG**: Joint Test Action Group.
 Actually refers to a debugging interface released by that group, a 4/5-wire interface to debug chips and CPUs at the hardware level.